pairshaped/curlingio-docs/docs/club-management/settings.md

 Be careful changing this since it's effects are so wide reaching.
 Ideally you rarely, if ever, need to change this month.

+## Tax ID
+If you optionally provide your tax identifier (Business Number in Canada), we'll include it on the receipts sent to your curlers when they make a purchase.
+This is rarely required, but we have seen cases where registrants needed a tax identifier for expense purposes.

 ## Integrations